SystemsApproach/ops/control.rst

      construct IMSIs using a 3-digit MCC, 3-digit MNC, 3-digit ENT, and a 6-digit subscriber.

+* `small-cell`: A list of 5G gNodeB or Access Point or Radios.
+Each small cell has the following:

+    * `small-cell-id`: Identifier for the small cell.
+Serves the same purpose as other `id` fields.
+    * `address`: Hostname of the small cell.
+    * `tac`: Type Allocation Code.
+    * `enable`: If set to `true`, the small cell is enabled.
+Otherwise, it is disabled.

 The `imsi-definition` is specific to the mobile cellular network, and corresponds to the unique identifier burned into every SIM card.

-5.3.2 Connectivity Service
+5.3.2 Slices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Aether models 5G connectivity as a `Slice`, which represents an
 isolated communication channel (and associated QoS parameters) that
 connects a set of devices (modeled as a `Device-Group`) to a set of
 applications (each of which is modeled as an `Application`).
-For
+Each
+`slice` is nested within some `site` (which is in turn nested inside
-example, an enterprise might configure one slice to carry IoT traffic
+some `enterprise`), where for example, an enterprise might configure
-and another slice to carry video traffic.
-The `Slice` model has the
+one slice to carry IoT traffic and another slice to carry video
-following fields:
+traffic.
+The `Slice` model has the following fields:

 * `device-group`: A list of `Device-Group` objects that can participate in this `Slice`.
 Each
   entry in the list contains both the reference to the `Device-Group` as well as an `enable`
   field which may be used to temporarily remove access to the group.
-* `application`: A list of `Application` objects that are either allowed or denied for this
+* `app-list`: A list of `Application` objects that are either allowed or denied for this
   `Slice`.
 Each entry in the list contains both a reference to the `Application` as well as an
   `allow` field which can be set to `true` to allow the application or `false` to deny it.
 * `template`: Reference to the `Template` that was used to initialize this `Slice`.
 * `upf`: Reference to the User Plane Function (`UPF`) that should be used to process packets
   for this `Slice`.
 It's permitted for multiple `Slices` to share a single `UPF`.
-* `enterprise`: Reference to the `Enterprise` that owns this `Slice`.
-* `site`: Reference to the `Site` where this `Slice` is deployed.
 * `sst`, `sd`: 3GPP-defined slice identifiers assigned by the operations team.
 * `mbr.uplink`, `mbr.downlink`, `mbr.uplink-burst-size`,
-  `mbr.downlink-burst-size`.
-Maximum bit-rate and burst sizes for
+  `mbr.downlink-burst-size`: Maximum bit-rate and burst sizes for
   this slice.

 The rate-related parameters are initialized using a selected